ONLINE HELP

 You can:

-• manage the formatting characteristics of font: Bold, Italic, Underlined, Strikeout, Superscript, Subscript.
+• set the font formatting options: Bold, Italic, Underline, Strikethrough, Superscript, Subscript.

-• Style: Used to manage the styles.
-The list of styles is displayed (with the preview corresponding to the style).
+• Style: Allows you to manage styles.
+The list of styles is displayed (with the style preview).

 Styles in the ribbon